State Regulations in New Jersey

-When buying or selling a vehicle, it's important to complete all required paperwork to transfer ownership legally.
-This protects both the buyer and seller and avoids problems with the New Jersey Motor Vehicle Commission (MVC).
+When buying or selling a vehicle, it's also important to complete all required paperwork to transfer ownership legally.
+This protects both the buyer and seller, and avoids problems with the New Jersey Motor Vehicle Commission (MVC).

 You'll also need to sign the back of the existing title and include the sale price and odometer reading.
 The signed-off title goes to the buyer.